aishmita-aggarwal/forecast/README.md

 ```
   Status code: 200
 Response body: {
+  data: {
-  coord: {
+    coordinates: {
       lon: Longitude of the location
       lat: Latitude of the location
     },
-  weather: {
-    id: Weather condition id,
-    main: Group of weather parameters (Rain, Snow, Clouds etc.),
-    description: Weather condition within the group,
-    icon: Weather icon id
-  },
-  base: internal parameter of OpenWeatherMap,
-  main: {
+    temperature: {
       temp: Temperature.
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit,
       feels_like: Temperature.
 This temperature parameter accounts for the human perception of weather.
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit,
       pressure: Atmospheric pressure on the sea level, hPa,
       humidity: Humidity, %,
       temp_min: Minimum temperature at the moment.
 This is minimal currently observed temperature (within large megalopolises and urban areas).
 Please find more info here.
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit,
       temp_max: Maximum temperature at the moment.
 This is maximal currently observed temperature (within large megalopolises and urban areas).
 Please find more info here.
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit,
       sea_level:  Atmospheric pressure on the sea level, hPa,
       grnd_level: Atmospheric pressure on the ground level, hPa
     },
     visibility: Visibility, meter.
 The maximum value of the visibility is 10 km,
     wind: {
       speed: Wind speed.
 Unit Default: meter/sec, Metric: meter/sec, Imperial: miles/hour,
       deg: Wind direction, degrees (meteorological),
       gust: Wind gust.
 Unit Default: meter/sec, Metric: meter/sec, Imperial: miles/hour
     },
-  clouds: {
-    all: Cloudiness, %
-  },
     rain: {
       1h: (where available) Rain volume for the last 1 hour, mm.
 Please note that only mm as units of measurement are available for this parameter,
       3h: (where available) Rain volume for the last 3 hours, mm.
 Please note that only mm as units of measurement are available for this parameter
     },
     snow: {
       1h: (where available) Snow volume for the last 1 hour, mm.
 Please note that only mm as units of measurement are available for this parameter,
       3h: (where available)Snow volume for the last 3 hours, mm.
 Please note that only mm as units of measurement are available for this parameter
     },
-  dt: Time of data calculation, unix, UTC,
-  sys: {
-    type: internal parameter of OpenWeatherMap,
-    id: internal parameter of OpenWeatherMap,
-    message: internal parameter of OpenWeatherMap,
-    country: Country code (GB, JP etc.),
     sunrise: Sunrise time, unix, UTC,
     sunset: Sunset time, unix, UTC
-  },
-  timezone: Shift in seconds from UTC,
-  id: City ID,
-  name: City name,
-  cod: internal parameter of OpenWeatherMap
+  }
 }
 ```
 **Example:**